Humanistic Therapy

 — Lindsay Anderson, Licensed Professional Counselor in , OR

-— Caitlynn Hill, Licensed Professional Counselor in Portland, OR
+— Ellery Wren, Licensed Professional Counselor Associate in Plano, TX

 The practice of kindness (not necessarily 'nice-ness') is fundamental to psychotherapy in my open.
 My intention is to greet everyone with kindness.
 My 'expertise' is only that I've been practicing for a relatively long time (and still a ways to go!)